Yes, amma. I don’t want your phone. Please don’t give it to me. Please.. please.

 I know, I used to beg for your phone for just two minutes and you never allowed me to touch.
 But now, I don’t want your phone.

 Those were the days when you called me to say that I have got a call from my friend and I happily snatched the phone from you and ran to the room.
 But you came within minutes to take back your phone.
-You watched me if I changed screen and viewing messages on WhatsApp or Instagram.
+You watched me if I changed screen and viewed messages on WhatsApp or Instagram.
 But now you are showing me messages.
 Amma, I don’t want your phone.

 When you bring the phone, you either show me a video of your friend’s child singing or a drawing by another child.
 That’s okay.
 But you want me to sing or dance just to shoot a video and forward to your friend.
 Amma, don’t bring me your phone.